As a partnership, the LFP does not develop projects in an executive, singular way.

 Lottery and have had a successful community share offer raising over £60,000.

-We are now in a position to buy the building from Lincolnshire County Council,
+We have now bought the building from Lincolnshire County Council,

 and with some funds for infrastructure and refurbishment, we will be improving